elasticpath/smc-upgrader/README.md

 * Ensures the upgrade is performed via the approach recommended by Elastic Path.
 * Can upgrade from and to any version of Elastic Path Self-Managed Commerce.
 * Reconciles conflicts caused by the presence of Elastic Path post-release patches.
+* Supports optional AI Assist Mode which can take care of most of the conflict resolution steps automatically.

 # Installation